xapi-project/xapi-project.github.io/xenopsd/architecture.md

 - build a Xen domain: this is where the kernel or hvmloader is copied in
 - launch a device model: this is where a qemu instance is started (if one is required)
-- hoplug a device: this involves writing the frontend and backend trees to Xenstore
+- hotplug a device: this involves writing the frontend and backend trees to Xenstore
 - unpause a domain (recall a Xen domain is created in the paused state)